fr1t2/pixyll-theqrl.info/about.md

 tags: about

 ---
 The QRL Info site is created to inform the masses about the upcoming challenge cryptography and digital security has in the very near future.
+With a focus on the implications to the cryptocurrency world we intend to enlighten and empower developers and forward thinkers to start solving the problem before it is too late.

 If you want to contribute to the site and have good content to add pleas make a pull request to the https://github.com/fr1t2/theqrl.info repo with your content and we will see about incorporating it here.

-###